pjotrp/bioruby-alignment/doc/bio-alignment-design.md

 create a generic interface with a method of the same name for every plugged in module.

-## Methods returning alignments
+## Methods returning alignments and concurrency

 When an alignment gets changed, e.g. by one of the editing modules, the original is copied using the 'clone' method.
-The idea is never to share data.
-Ruby does not have immutable data, so the only safe way to write concurrent code is to copy all data that changes.
+The idea is never to share data in this library.
+Ruby does not really have guaranteed immutable data, so the only safe way to write concurrent code is to copy all data before changing.
 The 'clone' methods implemented in the Alignment class are 'deep' clones.

 Copyright (C) 2012 Pjotr Prins <pjotr.prins@thebird.nl>